- Participant age

 - Gym – children aged 15 and under must be accompanied by an adult.

-The Haven has designated a few of our guest rooms as 'pet rooms', available for guests with small pets.
-There will be a service charge of $25 per day to cover additional cleaning costs during/after your stay.
-Prices are subject to change.
+A few of our guest rooms are designated as pet rooms, available for guests with small pets, at an additional one-time fee of $50 (additional fees apply for 25-day programs).
+Service and guide dogs are exempt from this fee.
 To ensure that your pets do not disrupt the stay of our other guests, please observe the following rules:

 - One pet per room.

 - Pets are not to be left alone in your guest room unless housed in an appropriate travel kennel.
-If you are unable to bring a kennel, contact reception prior to your arrival and ask if we are able to provide a travel kennel for the duration of your stay.
+If you are unable to bring a kennel, contact reception prior to your arrival and ask if we are able to provide one.

 - Pets must be kept on an appropriate leash at all times while outside the room.